KonstDevelop/Curio_iOS_SDK/README.md

 	[[CurioSDK shared] sendCustomId: @"sample custom id"];
 	...

-You can get the result using callback customIDSent: method in protocol CurioSDKDelegate.
+You can get the result using customIDSent: delegate method in protocol CurioSDKDelegate.

+	...
+	- (void)customIDSent:(NSDictionary *)responseDictionary {
+    		NSLog(@"customIDSent response description: %@", responseDictionary.description);
+	}
+	...

 ###Unregistering from Push Notification Server (if auto push registration is enabled):
 You can call unregisterFromNotificationServer method from your app to unregister your app from Curio Push notification server.
 After calling this method as below, your app will not receive push notifications: